Remember how it felt on your best days when you were twenty-five?

 If you are feeling depleted, overwhelmed, stressed-out, frumpy, tired, bored or lethargic, you may have lost your mojo.

 Once you lose it, it is really hard to find the motivation to reclaim it.
-But you can't remain in that mojo-less place for too long, or your lost mojo might mushroom into a full-blown depression.
+But you can’t remain in that mojo-less place for too long, or your lost mojo might mushroom into an even worse state of mind.

 Just making some small life changes can release the magic of your mojo so that you can begin to feel more energy and enthusiasm about yourself and all that this beautiful world has to offer.